Getting support for user research

 - running user research sessions at least every 2 weeks

 Build research activities and analysis sessions into the team’s regular schedule, so everyone knows when they’re happening and can make time to take part.

 It can take a long time to recruit users for research, so it’s important to get this work started early.

 Qualitative and quantitative research

 Make sure you have support to use more than just quantitative sources like website analytics and surveys.

 Don’t rely only on quantitative sources.
 They only give you a very limited view of who the users are and what they need.

 It’s important in the Discovery stage to start with qualitative research like in-depth interviews with users.
-You can use quantitative sources to help you identify more users to talk to.
+You can use quantitative sources to help you work out which other kinds of users you should to talk to.